 Try these methods –which have been used successfully by homeowners and entomologists –to keep Stink Bugs at bay:

-When Stink Bugs appear indoors, your options vary based on how many bugs you're facing.
-What can you do?
+When Stink Bugs appear indoors, your options vary based on how many bugs you are facing.
+How do you get rid of stink bugs?

-- Stink Bugs move slowly enough that you can catch them and deposit them outdoors in wintry climates (where they'll freeze) or flush them into oblivion.
+Stink Bugs move slowly enough that you can catch them and deposit them outdoors in wintry climates (where they will freeze) or flush them into oblivion.

-- Prepare a soapy solution for killing Stink Bugs.
+Prepare a soapy solution as an effective Stink Bug killer.
 Choose a straight-sided ½-1-gallon container.
 Fill it 25% full of water mixed with 1 teaspoon of liquid soap or detergent.
 When disturbed, Stink Bugs tend to drop downward.
 Knock them into the bucket from walls, draperies, screens, etc. Unable to escape, they will ultimately drown.
+The Stink Bug smell will be diluted by the detergent.

-- Vacuum bugs, and empty the bag afterward.
-Don't suck Stink Bugs into a bagless vacuum you use in your home.
+Vacuum bugs and empty the bag afterward.
+Do not suck Stink Bugs into a bagless vacuum you use in your home.
 After vacuuming Stink Bugs, the vacuum will stink.

-Many homeowners in the worst-afflicted regions purchase small wet/dry vacsused solely for gathering Stink Bugs.
+Many homeowners in the worst-afflicted regions purchase small wet/dry vacuums used solely for gathering Stink Bugs.

 Do not apply insecticides indoors to control Stink Bugs.

-- Applying an interior pesticide along baseboards won't kill Stink Bugs nor will it keep them from emerging around the baseboards.
+Applying an interior pesticide along baseboards will not kill Stink Bugs nor will it keep them from emerging around the baseboards.